About Cummins Falls

 A concerted effort by the local community to purchase the land eventually paved the way for the Cummins Falls to be preserved as part of a newly-created state park in 2011.

-Cummins Falls resides in the Cummins Falls State Park near Cookeville, Tennessee.
+Cummins Falls resides in the Cummins Falls State Park near Cookeville in Jackson County, Tennessee.
 It is administered by the Tennessee Department of Environment and Conservation.
 For information or inquiries about the area as well as current conditions, visit their website.

 We stayed in Cookeville so we’ll describe the directions from there to Cummins Falls.